carlosjennings1991/Macro_Slowdown/README.md

 Despite the 1974-75 and early 1980's recessions being particularly severe (especially on Manufacturing), participation rates don't budge - but they don't increase either.
 Those deep recessions temporarily halt the increase in the participation rate.
 There is a reason for this, those recessions primarily affected men, leaving women who were primarily entering the service industry to continue to push up the participation rate.

 Moreover, after the mid-eighties recessions do trigger a decline in labor force participation.
-We see slight dips during the early 90's recession, the early 2000's recession, and after 2008.
+We see slight dips during the early 90's recession, the early 2000's recession, 2008, and the coronavirus-induced lockdown recession of 2020.

 ___